Introduction to Medical Textiles: Applications and Innovations in Healthcare

 Flow Chart of Medical Textile

-Properties of Medical textile:
+Properties of Medical textiles:

-Properties of medical textile as follows-
+Properties of medical textiles are as follows-

-1. Medical textile must be non-toxic.
+1. Medical textiles must be non-toxic.

 2. It should be non-allergenic.